rstats-wtf/wtf-2020-rsc/README.md

 ## Pre-work

 Please do the requested Git/GitHub prep in advance!
 Go [here](https://happygitwithr.com/workshops.html#pre-workshop-set-up) for details.
+If you have questions, please ask on the [community.rstudio.com thread](https://community.rstudio.com/t/what-they-forgot-to-teach-you-about-r-workshop-rstudio-conf-2020/49106).

 ## Schedule